Christopher-Shea/algorithms/strings/longestNoRepeat/longestNoRepeat_README.md

 # Description
-Given a string, find the longest substring such that no characters within the substring appear more than once within that substring.
+Given a string, find the longest substring such that no characters within the substring appear more than once within that substring and return its length.

 For example, the strings